Not Accepting Guests

 Hi I'm Léa.
 I'm a female transgender, a lesbian, and I love to talk about politics.

-UPDATE: My daughter (15 MONTHS) spends some afternoons with me at home, so you should plan your afternoons independently and outside of the apartment.
+UPDATE: My daughter (20 MONTHS) spends every other day at home, so you should plan your afternoons independently and outside of the apartment.

 I think life is a very interesting experience if you get out there and put your heart at it without fear.

 I've lived on 4 continents, I've visited many more countries and connected with all types of cultures.
 I love to travel, but also at home I love to hear or read about other's travels and experiences.
 I've slept in the street and in palaces, I've eaten and cooked all types of animals and plants, and there's nothing I like more than offering someone a great meal while listening to a great story.
 I've worked in IT companies, ran bars, had an hospitality business, taught to classes, translated for a living, traded stocks, I respect all people and understand that a job is not what makes an individual great or bad, and I still don't know what my next gig might be.
 I've been a man and a woman and educated myself on sexuality, gender, and identity.
 I've stopped reading people according to their body in general.
 I've rejected religions but I practice morality and compassion, and believe in philosophy as a way to achieve happiness.
 I am a parent and I witness in awe the birth and development of a little life.